- Reference Number: HEY-821/2020

 When you remove your collar it is normal to experience some pain and stiffness down your neck and radiating across your shoulders.

 It is advisable to keep your collar for a short while to wear as this may help alleviate any pain.
-Simple analgesia is advised for the first two weeks.
+Simple pain relief medication is advised for the first two weeks.
 It may be easier for you to gradually build up the length of time you do not wear your collar.
 Alternatively you may feel you do not require any further collar support, and you can discard your collar following your discharge appointment.

 |Rotation: 2 – 3 repeats, 3 times daily.|